stefanbrkic1/weather-app/README.md

     <a href="https://github.com/stefanbrkic1/weather-app/issues">Request Feature</a>
   </p>

-Stay ahead of the weather with our app!
-Get real-time forecasts, accurate radar data, and customizable alerts for your location.
-Plan your day with confidence, no matter the conditions.
+"Get real-time weather updates and stay prepared with our app!"

 </div>